Diana Yeh: Academic contributions

-Yeh is known for her examination of ‘British Chinese-ness’ and for presenting it as a complex multiplicity involving multiple subjectivities, identities and politics.
+Yeh is known for her examination of "British Chinese-ness" and for presenting it as a complex multiplicity involving multiple subjectivities, identities and politics.
 Yeh argues that there is not yet a syncretic sense of British Chinese culture, and that British Chinese culture is not a fusion of British and Chinese identities but is instead often a conflict between the two national identities.
-She has argued that the term 'British Chinese' is often utilised as a means to negotiate social spaces from which one may be rejected as not "British" or "Chinese" enough.
+She has argued that the term "British Chinese" is often utilised as a means to negotiate social spaces from which one may be rejected as not "British" or "Chinese" enough.
 As such it offers agency as an identity that can be considered alongside the more visible identities of Black Britons or British Asian ethnic groups.

+Her 2014 monograph The Happy Hsiungs: Performing China and the Struggle for Modernity, published by Hong Kong University Press, focuses on the lives of Hsiung Shi-h and Dymia.
+It describes the "lost histories" of "two once highly visible, but now largely forgotten Chinese writers in Britain, who sought to represent China and Chineseness to the rest of the world."

 In an article from 2021, Yeh describes the emergence of East and Southeast Asian (ESEA) identities in Britain as part of a wider political, anti-racist movement.

 Regarded as a leading expert on British Chinese Arts she has been credited for conducting original fieldwork on identity politics of British Chinese and Chinese migrant contemporary artists across art forms.
 Since 2019, along with film-maker Rosa Fong, she has been involved with BEAST: British East Asians on Screen and in Television, which confronts racial inequalities in the film and cultural industries.
 This work resulted in a series of new short films produced by ITV and the British Film Institute, inspired by research interviews that Yeh had previously conducted on racial inequality in the film and television industries.
 Her work has also featured in cultural venues such as the National Portrait Gallery and Tate Britain.

 Yeh was previously lecturer at Birkbeck, University of London, the University of East London, and the University of Winchester.
 She also acted as a specialist consultant at London's Royal Geographical Society.